HEGSRR/HEGSRR-Template/Research-Repository/readme.md

     |  +- figures/     # graphs, likely designated for manuscript
     |  +- maps/        # maps, likely designated for manuscript
     |  +- images/      # diagrams, images, and other non-graph graphics
     |
-    |- scratch/        # temporary files that can be safely deleted or lost
-    |
     |- README.md       # the top level description of content
     |- study.Rmd       # executable Rmarkdown , if applicable